-An Early Help Hub is being developed in the locality.
-Services involved include the Family Information Service (access to online directory of services www.glosfamiliesdirectory.org.uk).
-Through the Early Help hub, the school will be able to access Forest Families First Plus to support families.
+Additional services involved include the Family Information Service (access to online directory of services www.glosfamiliesdirectory.org.uk).

 Prevent Duty

 The school has due regard to the need to prevent people from being drawn into terrorism ("the Prevent Duty"), as part of or wider safeguarding duties.
 We promote fundamental British Values; challenging extremism within a safe place.